 Sexual Assault & Safety for Students Traveling

-The Interdisciplinary & Global Studies Division and SDCC have collaborated to develop a sexual assault prevention program for all students prior to travel (abroad and domestic), offered through the Global Perspective Program.
+The Interdisciplinary & Global Studies Division and SDCC have collaborated to develop a sexual assault prevention program for all students prior to travel (abroad and domestic), offered through the Global Projects Program.
 Included are an educational video, travel safety tips, and information on how to respond if an assault happens.